mkobetic/coin/cmd/coin2html/README.md

 When Aggregate is set to None, and Show Notes is checked, each transaction is displayed with an additional row containing the transaction notes.

+## Show Location

+When Aggregate is set to None, and Show Location is checked, each transaction is displayed with an additional column showing the file location of the transaction in the path:lineNr format, e.g. examples/yearly/2010.coin:17, supported by some editors for navigation.

 # Chart View

 Chart shows aggregated transactions (including sub-accounts) by the selected aggregation period as a bar chart.
 The meaning of the available options is the same as for the Register aggregations.